PrimaveraDeveloper/lithium/dir/common/specs/_details/pns-spec-2.0-details.md

 ### Authorization to call other endpoints

-To call other endpoints like for example Monitoring, the client must have a token with the following scope: ```lithium-pushnotificationsservice```.
+To call other endpoints, the client must have a token with the following scope: ```lithium-pushnotificationsservice```.

 ## Notifications Central life-cycle